Another Word For HIGH-QUALITY

 Adjective : (originally South Asia) Genuine or authentic; hence of behaviour: correct, socially acceptable or proper.

-Adjective : (South Asia, of a building) Permanent; built with high-quality materials (especially fired clay bricks and tiles as opposed to unfired mud and thatch).
+Adjective : (South Asia) Constructed as a permanent building, with high-quality materials (especially fired clay bricks and tiles as opposed to unfired mud and thatch).

 top of the line